 Nearly all research proposals in cultural anthropology will need to be approved by the campus IRB committee.
 The proposal will be submitted in the name of your dissertation committee chair since, as a student, you are not an agent of the University for IRB purposes.
-For additional information and guidelines for submitting an application, please go to the following URL: http://smu.edu/humansubjects.
+For additional information and guidelines for application, following submitting an the URL: please go to http://smu.edu/humansubjects.
 All federal funding agencies, and many private foundations, require IRB approval of your research proposal before funding will be released to the University for your project.